-Tan Sri Dato’ Krishnan Tan has been appointed as Independent Chairman of the Bank on 15 March 2017.
-He was previously appointed as Independent Director on 2 April 2014.
-He is a member of the Audit Committee, Risk Committee and Nominations and Remuneration Committee of the Bank.
+Datuk Kamaruddin Bin Taib was appointed as Independent Non-Executive Chairman of the Bank on 1 April 2022.
+He was previously appointed as Independent Non-Executive Director on 1 January 2022.
+He is a member of the Risk Committee of the Bank.

-Mr Milne is a Non-Independent Executive Director of HSBC Amanah Malaysia Berhad.
+Omar is a Non-Independent Executive Director of HSBC Amanah Malaysia Berhad.

 Mr Mukhtar graduated from the University of Wales with a Bachelor of Science in Economics.
 He first joined the HSBC Group in 1982 as a graduate trainee in Midland Bank International.
 He was then appointed as Assistant Director in Samuel Montagu in 1991.
-After more than 10 years of working in the HSBC Group’s London offices, Mr Mukhtar held numerous posts in Dubai, including Chief Executive Officer of HSBC Financial Services (Middle East) Limited from 1995 to 2003.
+After more than 10 years of working in the HSBC Group’s London offices, Mr Mukhtar held numerous posts in Dubai, including CEO of HSBC Financial Services (Middle East) Limited from 1995 to 2003.
 He established the initiative to create the first foreign investment bank in Saudi Arabia for HSBC.

-Ms Chen was appointed as Independent Director of the Bank on 2 April 2014.
+Ms Chen was appointed as Independent Non-Executive Director of the Bank on 2 April 2014.
 She is Chairman of the Nominations and Remuneration Committee and a member of the Risk Committee of the Bank.

-Mr Choo was appointed as Independent Director of the Bank on 11 February 2016.
+Mr Choo was appointed as Independent Non-Executive Director of the Bank on 11 February 2016.
 He is Chairman of the Risk Committee and a member of the Audit Committee and Nominations and Remuneration Committee of the Bank.

 Mr Choo has honours degrees in economics and law from University of Malaya and University of London respectively, and is a Barrister-at-Law (of Lincoln’s Inn) following his call to the Bar of England and Wales in 1984.